Artist as Leader: Ashok Sinha

 CM: One of the things that we notice about artists is that when you say the word leadership to them, they don't think that they're leaders.
 But in fact these things—which is to say their ability to express themselves and to connect to and motivate a team—is actually one of the key things that leaders really excel at.
 In many cases, they also have a strategic ability, but it is when they develop willing followership that people feel seen and heard and think that a leader is a good translator of ideas.
 Talk a little bit about the job you're currently doing and kind of where you see these qualities—empathy, communication, team-building—show up.

-AS: So for Turner, which is one of Time Warner's three divisions, I head corporate communications.
+AS: So for Turner, which is one of Time Warner's three divisions, I handle corporate communications.
 It's looking at developing really good relationships with the press for our leadership teams, telling the company's story, but then also thinking about corporate marketing.
 If we have dollars to spend, how are we spending those dollars to show up in places that our industry shows up at?
 That’s places like CES and Cannes and big events like that.
 Then another of my job is really public affairs.
 So, “We need to give back.
 How are we giving back?
 Who are we giving back to?”
 Really sort of leading those partnerships.

 CM: So how do you use those skills that we've connected to your childhood and to theater on a daily basis at Time Warner?